John Hutton, Baron Hutton of Furness: Parliamentary career

 Hutton first stood for election in the Penrith and the Borders seat in 1987.
 Two years later, he also failed to be elected as a Member of the European Parliament (MEP) for the Cumbria and North Lancashire region.
 His election to the Barrow and Furness seat in the 1992 general election saw him replace Cecil Franks as MP with a majority of 3,578.
 His majority increased to 14,497 in the Labour landslide of the 1997 Election.

 After being a part of the Department of Health from 1998, he was made a member of the Privy Council in 2001.
 In the reshuffle following the 2005 general election (in which his majority fell to just over 6,000), he was made Chancellor of the Duchy of Lancaster and Minister for the Cabinet Office, replacing his close friend and former flatmate, Alan Milburn.

 His position in this role was short lived, however.
 Following the second resignation of David Blunkett, Hutton was appointed as his replacement in the role of Secretary of State for Work and Pensions on 2 November 2005.
-Hutton was seen as one of Tony Blair's closest supporters but survived in cabinet following Blair's resignation in June 2007 and was moved by new Prime Minister Gordon Brown to be Secretary of State for Business, Enterprise and Regulatory Reform, which incorporated the bulk of portfolios from the now dissolved Department of Trade and Industry, including Energy security issues which many had expected to be ceded to DEFRA.
+Hutton was seen as one of Tony Blair's closest supporters but survived in cabinet following Blair's resignation in June 2007 and was moved by new Prime Minister Gordon Brown to be Secretary of State for Business, Enterprise and Regulatory Reform, which role incorporated the bulk of portfolios from the now dissolved Department of Trade and Industry, including energy security issues, which many had expected to be ceded to DEFRA.
+In 2007 he asked the economist DeAnne Julius to undertake a review of the public services industry, which was published in July 2008.
+He welcomed her report and was supportive of her view that private sector service provision and competition could help improve public services.

 In September 2006, while discussing the forthcoming Labour Party leadership election, Hutton gave an anonymous quote to BBC journalist Nick Robinson that Gordon Brown would be a "fucking disaster" as prime minister.

 He was moved into the role of Secretary of State for Defence in the cabinet reshuffle on 3 October 2008.
 On 5 June 2009, Hutton resigned his Cabinet position and announced his intention to stand down as an MP at the next general election.

 Hutton gave evidence to the Iraq Inquiry about his role as Defence Secretary on 25 January 2010, the same day as his predecessor, Des Browne.